 In some cases, developments without application for an authorization may still require a preliminary screening.
 Examples of these kinds of developments could include establishment of a park or protected area, and engineering studies that do not require a land use permit.

-See the Preliminary Screening Requirement Regulations 1994, and the Tłıcho Land Claims and Self-Government Agreement, S.C.
-2005, See subsection 111(1) of the MVRMA.
-See subsection 124(2) of the MVRMA.
+&lt;sup>5See the Preliminary Screening Requirement Regulations 1994, and the Tł2cho Land Claims and Self-Government Agreement, S.C.
+2005,

 Figure 3: Mineral exploration drilling at Pine Point Mine 2020, photo GNWT Inspection Report